Can My Wife Ask Me to Leave My House After She Files for Divorce?

 Courts prioritize stability for children when deciding custody arrangements, which often ties child custody to the marital home.
 The marital home is frequently seen as a source of stability for children, and courts may allow one parent to remain in the home for a specific period after the divorce to minimize disruption for the children involved.

-Judges may designate the marital home as the children’s primary residence during the divorce process, even if the children will eventually reside with the relocating parent.
-Additionally, in some instances, courts might require the non-custodial parent to contribute to household expenses as part of child support obligations.
+Judges may designate the marital home as the children’s primary residence during divorce and may require the non-custodial parent to contribute to household expenses.
+Prioritizing your children’s needs and fostering stability can ease the family’s transition.

 Creating a Parenting Plan